 Perhaps the simplest, safest, least expensive, and most convenient form of physical activity is walking.
 You can do it anywhere, anytime, with just a pair of sturdy shoes.
 You can do it alone, with a partner, or with a group in structured or informal walking activities.
 Here are some of the many choices.

-Bird-watching.
-In 1991, more than 24 million Americans took field trips for the express purpose of watching wild birds.
-In general, bird-watching is not too vigorous, although the equipment – binoculars, cameras, tripods, zoom lenses, etc. – can get heavy after hours of walking.
+An estimated 60 million Americans consider themselves birdwatchers.
+In general, bird-watching is not too vigorous, although the equipment — binoculars, cameras, tripods, zoom lenses, etc. — can get heavy after hours of walking.
 The amount of walking depends on the group and its goals, but almost all trips involve a fair amount of standing in one place to watch (or look for) birds.

 The American Birding Association is the largest bird-watching organization in North America.
 Although they don’t run field trips themselves, they endorse tours run by operators who have a proven record of competence and quality.
 There are many tours to choose from, both nationally and internationally.